IISERM/egg-paratha/docs/index.md

 Egg-Paratha initially was concieved in 2021 by [Akshay](https://github.com/20akshay00/) and [Dhruva](https://github.com/DhruvaSambrani/) as a means to encourage discussion on research-oriented computational physics techniques.
 Unfortunately, it had a short life as the semester took over our time and motivation dwindled.
 The few sessions held during that time can be found [here](old/index.md).

 ## Rising from the ashes - Egg Paratha 2022
-With the arrival of MS21, we decided that this is a good opportunity to restart Egg-Paratha, albeit with a new set of plans and a focus on long-term sustainaibility... meaning that we hope the sessions will be carried on by the members of Phi@i over time.
+With the arrival of MS21, we decided that this is a good opportunity to restart Egg-Paratha, albeit with a new set of plans and a focus on long-term sustainability... meaning that we hope the sessions will be carried on by the members of Phi@i over time.

 ### The Plan